serenity-rs/serenity/CONTRIBUTING.md

 and to support descriptive naming, 100 characters is our hard limit, enforced by rustfmt.

+Note that our rustfmt configuration uses unstable features!
+You will have to install the nightly toolchain of Rust through [`rustup`] in order to format your code.

 # Comment / Documentation style

 Comments, including documentation comments, ought to be written in British English.